eventlab-projects/com.vrunited.sdk/README.md

 ![](/Documentation~/img/install/0000.png)

-Go to _Window > Package Manager_ and click on the ‘+’ symbol in the top left corner of the new window.
+Now go to _Window > Package Manager_ and click on the ‘+’ symbol in the top left corner of the new window.
 Select _Add package from git URL…_

 ![](/Documentation~/img/install/00.png)